-- Suspected TB (all of the conditions must be met): - Diagnosis other than Pulmonary tuberculosis is confirmed AND patient is on or completed effective therapy with clinical documentation of improved symptoms. - Three sputum smears at least 8 24 hours apart with one being an early morning specimen OR one bronchial washing are reported as negative by the Microbiology Laboratory. - Pulmonary TB (all of the conditions must be met): - On effective therapy for at least 2 weeks. - Improving clinically. - The sputum smear is negative for AFB on three separate occasions at least 8- 24 hours apart with one being an early morning specimen. - Soft tissue/draining lesions with M. tuberculosis (all of the conditions must be met): - On effective therapy for at least 2 weeks. - Is improving clinically. - Smears obtained from wound drainage are negative for AFB on three separate days OR when the wound is closed and no longer open or draining.
+• Suspected TB (all the conditions must be met):

+- Diagnosis other than TB and Pulmonary tuberculosis is confirmed AND TB is no longer considered in the differential diagnosis. - Three negative sputum smears at least 8 hours apart (with one being an early morning specimen OR one bronchial washing). - One negative sputum smear (either an early morning specimen OR one bronchial washing) combined with a negative TB PCR. - Negative IGRA (QuantiFERON TB) Gold alone does NOT meet criteria for isolation discontinuation.
-ick the Su bmit button when you're finished)

-\bigcirc Air currents

-\bigcirc Sneezing

-\bigcirc Singing

-\bigcirc All the above

-SUBMIT

-of the following statements about TB is incorrect?

-of the following statements about TB is incorrect?
-Shmit button when you're finished)
+For patients with positive sputum culture for Mycobacteria:

+Isolation may be discontinued when the DNA probe or cultures are finalized as negative for Mycobacterium TB.

+Pulmonary TB (all the conditions must be met):

+- On effective therapy for at least 2 weeks.

+- Improving clinically.

+- The sputum smear is negative for AFB on three separate occasions at least 8 hours apart (with one being an early morning specimen).

+Soft tissue/draining lesions with Mycobacterium TB (all the conditions must be met):

+- On effective therapy for at least 2 weeks.

+- Is improving clinically.

+- Smears obtained from wound drainage are negative for AFB on three separate days OR when the wound is closed and no longer open or draining.

-of the following statements about TB is incorrect?
-Ibmit button when you're finished) There are strains of TB that are drug resistant.
+Which one of the following statements about TB is incorrect?